 How Is Exhibitionistic Disorder Diagnosed?

-Exhibitionistic Disorder is most often diagnosed through an individual having been caught exposing their genitals, receiving a citation for lewd or inappropriate public behavior and having been remanded to psychological treatment.
+Exhibitionistic disorder is most often diagnosed when someone is caught exposing their genitals, receiving a citation for lewd or inappropriate public behavior, and having been remanded to psychological treatment.

 Treatment of Exhibitionistic Disorder